 This is a key differentiator within the SEO industry.
 Can they track your brand’s on-site and off-site content in the search results?
 Upwards of 60% of new brand interactions and sales funnel activities are based on off-site content.
-As a brand, you should understand how this content plays apart in your overall content visibility.
+As a brand, you should understand how this content plays a part in your overall content visibility.

 2) Can You Set Up Customized Reporting & Dashboards?

-You are going to need to communicate your content performance from the CMO/VP down to product managers, outsourced digital agencies or your in-house team.
+You are going to need to communicate your content performance from the CMO/VP down to product managers, outsourced digital agencies, or your in-house team.
 Dashboards will enable a glimpse into a short term performance vs viewing trends in quarter-over-quarter or year-over-year reports in PDF or Excel formats.

 4) Discuss The Accuracy of Global Web Presence Data?
-Ask about tracking the visibility, by country, by city, by engine, by language, by device, etc.
+Ask about tracking the visibility, by country, by city, by the engine, by language, by device, etc.

-The best example of how complex search data can be can be found in Google Belgium.
+The best example of how complex search data can be found in Google Belgium.
 Belgium has three separate indexes; a Default index, French and Dutch.
 This means your potential visibility can be different even within a single country.
 It also means managing a brand’s web presence in the European Union with multiple languages is more complex than monitoring one language in one country.